Gabriel2409/obsidian_notes/CDN.md

 ## Definition

-A Content delivery network is a globally distributed network of proxy servers serving **static content** (images, js code,...) from locations closer to the end user.
+A Content delivery network is a globally distributed network of [[Proxy]] servers serving **static content** (images, js code,...) from locations closer to the end user.
 The site DNS resolution will tell clients which CDN to contact

 - CDN can increase [[Reliability]] and availability: if a server is down, client can ask another server in the CDN network.